aaronbloomfield/ccc/hws/btcparser/index.md

 ### Part 3: Output

+There are two types of output: the output printed to standard output regrading the parsing result (errors or not) of the run, and the JSON output file.
+If there are errors, then the status of the JSON file does not matter (complete, missing, partially written, etc.), as it will not be checked.

+#### Standard Output

+There should be printed to standard output via `print()` in Python or `System.out.println()` in Java.
+There should always be exactly one line of output regardless of the result of the parsing.

+If no errors are detected, it should output: `no errors X blocks`, where `X` is the total number of blocks (which is one off from the height).
+This should use the plural "blocks" even if there is only one block in the file.

+If an error is found, it should output: `error 1 block 3`.
+This counts the blocks in the file, and the first block is block 0.
+As mentioned above, if there are multiple errors, then the first one found should be reported, and then the program should terminate.

+#### JSON file

-Your program must output the blockchain in JSON format.
+Your program must output the blockchain in JSON format to a file.
+The file name is the same as the input file with ".json" appended to it.
+So if you are using the genesis block (file blk00000-b0.blk), the output file name is blk00000-b0.blk.json.
 You can read about [JSON on Wikipedia](https://en.wikipedia.org/wiki/JSON).
 The format must be as described below, but your whitespace doesn't matter.
 We are going to check it via a JSON parser.

 You SHOULD be using the JSON library that comes with your programming language!
 No need to reinvent the wheel here.
 It is VERY tedious to hand-code JSON output.
 See the Languages section, above, for how to do this.